 - Cutting back on meat, poultry, and fish

-- Limiting dairy foods
+- Limiting dairy and processed foods

 Foods that are high in calcium also tend to be high in phosphorus.
 The doctor might suggest you cut back on calcium-rich foods.
 Dairy foods that are lower in phosphorus include: